mingdom/omninmo/docs/cross-validation.md

 3. **Confidence**: Provide clear confidence intervals for performance metrics
 4. **Insight**: Better understand feature importance stability
 5. **Quality**: Catch overfitting early in the development cycle

-## Overview
-This document specifies the implementation of k-fold cross-validation in the stock prediction system.
-Cross-validation is essential for assessing model performance, detecting overfitting, and ensuring the model generalizes well to unseen data.

 ## Implementation Details